 Please be Aware

-Any vehicle that is registered to or used by faculty, staff or student, may not park in visitor designated parking areas, located at 13th & R Streets Guest Parking Lot, or East Campus Union Guest parking meters.
+Any vehicle that is registered to or used by faculty, staff or student, may not park in visitor designated parking areas, including East Campus Union Guest parking meters.
 These vehicles must park in a standard metered parking area or a permit lot.

 Parking permits from UNK, UNO and UNMC may be used on the UNL Campus.
 University of Nebraska faculty, staff and students who are primarily assigned to UNL must purchase a permit from UNL Parking & Transit Services and may not use permits from other campuses.